-On Sunday, May 27, the Indianapolis Motor Speedway will open the gates to race fans.
-Fans from around the world will join hundreds of thousands of Americans to witness the 102nd Running of the Indianapolis 500 (11 a.m.
-ET/WRTV-6/93.1 FM WIBC/107.5 FM WFNI/1070 AM The Fan) in person.
+On Sunday, May 26, the Indianapolis Motor Speedway will open the gates to race fans for another edition of the “Greatest Spectacle in Racing.”
+Fans from around the world will join hundreds of thousands of Americans to witness the 103rd Running of the Indianapolis 500 (11 a.m.
+ET/NBC/93.1 FM WIBC/107.5 FM WFNI/1070 AM The Fan).

 What To Pack In a Cooler